ethereum-optimism/optimism-tutorial/hardhat/README.md

 This process downloads and starts an Optimistic Ethereum network of one node.

 1. Clone the [Optimism monorepo](https://github.com/ethereum-optimism/optimism).
-   Not that until we officially release OVM 2.0 you need to clone the `regenesis/0.5.0` branch.
+   Note that until we officially release OVM 2.0 you need to clone the `regenesis/0.5.0` branch.

    ```sh